common-workflow-language/common-workflow-language/README.md

 <a name="Support"></a>
 ## Support, Community and Contributing

 The recommended place to ask a question about all things CWL is on Biostars.
-After you have [read previous questions and answers](https://www.biostars.org/t/cwl/) you can [Post your question using the 'cwl' tag](https://www.biostars.org/p/new/post/?tag_val=cwl)
+After you have [read previous questions and answers](https://www.biostars.org/t/cwl/) you can [post your question using the 'cwl' tag](https://www.biostars.org/p/new/post/?tag_val=cwl)

 [![Biostars CWL](https://www.biostars.org/static/biostar2.logo.png)](https://www.biostars.org/t/cwl/)